Leveraging graph neural networks and mobility data for COVID-19 forecasting: Introduction

 From these identified gaps emerge several hypotheses.
-We posit that extracting the backbone \cite{Menczer_Fortunato_Davis_2020,Ferreira_et_al_2022__backbone} of the mobility network can enhance accuracy by highlighting essential spatial relationships, that using sliding windows with overlapping sequences surpasses fixed-window approaches by capturing a richer temporal structure, that formulating the prediction task as binary classification (stable vs. alert states) produces more stable and interpretable results compared to regression; the consistent performance patterns across prediction horizons and window sizes can be observed in datasets from both Brazil and China, demonstrating robustness to geographic variation; and that the GCRN and GCLSTM models perform comparably, validating the reliability of graph-based spatio-temporal forecasting methods in diverse contexts.
+We posit that extracting the backbone \cite{Menczer_Fortunato_Davis_2020,Ferreira_et_al_2022__backbone,Serrano_2009_disparity_filter} of the mobility network can enhance accuracy by highlighting essential spatial relationships; that using sliding windows with overlapping sequences surpasses fixed-window approaches by capturing a richer temporal structure; that formulating the prediction task as binary classification (stable vs. alert states) produces more stable and interpretable results compared to regression; that forecasting daily cases instead of accumulated counts presents a significantly more challenging task due to the non-well-behaved nature of the time series, thereby making the topological information from mobility data crucial for prediction; that the consistent performance patterns across prediction horizons and window sizes can be observed in datasets from both Brazil and China, demonstrating robustness to geographic variation; and that the GCRN and GCLSTM models perform comparably, validating the reliability of graph-based spatio-temporal forecasting methods in diverse contexts.

-This work extends the study by Duarte \textit{et al.} \cite{duarte2023} by addressing these gaps and incorporating the above mentioned hypotheses into a comprehensive experimental framework.
-Our main contributions include (i) employing backbone extraction to filter out negligible connections and enhance predictive stability; (ii) introducing sliding windows of variable size and prediction horizons to capture temporal dependencies dynamically; (iii) comparing regression and classification tasks to demonstrate that binary classification yields smoother, more interpretable results; (iv) generalizing the approach to datasets of China and Brazil to evaluate the regional consistency; and (v) conduct a comparative analysis of their robustness and utility for the spatio-temporal prediction of COVID-19.
+This work extends the study by Duarte \textit{et al.} \cite{duarte2023} by addressing these gaps and incorporating the above-mentioned hypotheses into a comprehensive experimental framework.
+Our main contributions include: (i) establishing topological sparsification (via backbone extraction) as a critical structural prior for spatio-temporal forecasting.
+We show that raw mobility networks introduce a low signal-to-noise ratio that degrades GNN performance, whereas the backbone preserves the essential causal pathways of transmission; (ii) demonstrating a fundamental distinction in model applicability: while standard LSTMs are sufficient for the smooth, monotonic nature of cumulative cases, GNNs provide a superior inductive bias for modeling the volatile, stochastic dynamics of daily case variations; (iii) implementing sliding windows of variable size and prediction horizons to capture temporal dependencies dynamically; (iv) framing the prediction as a binary classification task to yield smoother, more interpretable results for decision-making; and (v) validating the regional consistency and robustness of the proposed framework through a comparative analysis across distinct epidemiological contexts in Brazil and China.

+Our results indicate that GNN-based approaches are comparable to the LSTM baseline when the time series represent accumulated disease cases, as these series tend to be well-behaved.
+However, when forecasting daily cases, the mobility network plays a pivotal role, making predictions significantly more accurate, as measured by Root Mean Square Error (RMSE), by capturing the spatial dynamics of the spread.

 The remainder of this paper is organized as follows: Section \ref{sec:materials_methods} provides an overview of the materials and methods, including key definitions, datasets, and details of the employed methodology.
 Section \ref{sec:results} presents and discusses the results in the context of existing literature.
 Finally, Section \ref{sec:conclusions} summarizes the findings and concludes the study.